-The first publication of Mother Goose stories appears to be a collection of fairy tales published in 1695 by Charles Perrault, which was called Contes de ma mère l’Oye or Tales of my Mother Goose.
-Perrault’s collection included several classics, such as “Sleeping Beauty,” “Little Red Riding Hood” and “Cinderella.”
+The first printed publication of Mother Goose stories came in 1695.
+It was a collection of fairy tales by Charles Perrault called Tales of my Mother Goose.
+The collection included classics such as “Sleeping Beauty,” “Little Red Riding Hood” and “Cinderella.”

 Mother Goose was soon closely associated with nursery rhymes.
 This grew with the publication of John Newberry’s Sonnets for the Cradle around 1765.
 In 1781, Mother Goose’s Melody was published in England.